 Some borrowers may not be able to qualify for the larger monthly payments and will need to borrow less.

 Mortgage rate trends

-While lenders change mortgage rates daily, you may want to look at current mortgage rates on a daily, weekly or monthly basis if you are still in the process of preparing to buy a home or searching for the right home.
+While mortgage lenders change mortgage rates daily, you may want to look at current mortgage rates on a daily, weekly or monthly basis if you are still in the process of preparing to buy a home or searching for the right home.

 Michele Lerner contributed to this answer.